jvick1/Python/README.md

   - Next
   - Agree to terms
   - Install for just me
-  - then check add Anaconda to my PATH env & Register Anaconda as default (if you want)
+  - Check add Anaconda to my PATH env & Register Anaconda as default (if you want)

 ## Step 3: Verify Installation